Dance of the Dead (film): Plot

 Mitch's car breaks down, and Lindsey, Jules, George, and Steven take refuge in a nearby house.
 Jimmy calls Lindsey to find her.
 He, Kyle and Gwen then make their way to the house through the town sewers.
 On the way, they discover a substance that the power plant dumped that they believe caused the re-animation of the dead.
 The house in which their friends are hiding turns out to be a funeral home.
 Fumes from the power plant re-animate the corpses stored there.
 Kyle and Jimmy kill them all, but not before Kyle is bitten in the neck and turns into a zombie and the others are forced to beat him to death.
 Gwen manages to retrieve the funeral home's hearse and the group escapes with the intent to rescue their fellow students from the prom.
 On the way to the school, the hearse's tires are shot out.
 The teens also discover their coach is still alive, and after telling him what has happened, he helps arm them.
-The group heads for the prom in the coach's Hummer.
+The group heads for the prom in the coach's Hummer Gwen is happy to see Nash.
 On the way, they find and rescue the besieged band.
 The band then joins the group to stop the zombies.

 At the school, they find all of the town's zombies have gathered there and that they've arrived too late to save everybody.
 The coach decides to use his explosives to blow up the school.
 While the coach starts setting up around the school, the schoolkids block all the doors so the zombies can't escape.
 While looking through the school, the SciFi club members find a small group of survivors, including the prom queen, and start to lead them out to safety.

 The coach accidentally drops the detonator into a chip bowl.
 Jimmy, however, is forced to go back for it, and Lindsey follows him.
 They sneak through the gym to get to the detonator but are noticed and attacked.
 Before they can be killed, the band starts playing "Shadows of the Night" to distract the zombies.
 Jimmy and Lindsey dance while looking for the remote.